UW-GDA/jupyterbook/book/resources/code_of_conduct.md

 ## Enforcement Responsibilities & Guidelines

-In order to maintain a safe and welcoming environment, when violations of our standards occur, I reserve the right to take appropriate corrective action.
-I will communicate reasons for moderation decisions when appropriate.
+In order to maintain a safe and welcoming environment, when violations of our standards occur, the GDA course instructor reserves the right to take appropriate corrective action, and will communicate reasons for moderation decisions when appropriate.
-Corrective actions include but are not limited to:
-- some
-- examples
-- here
-- remove edits, comments, code, slack messages that are not alligned with this code of conduct

 ## Attribution